Foreign Patent Agents

 For filing, all we need is a copy of the front page of the published PCT application, indication of whether the applicant is entitled to small entity status, and instructions on whether to request examination at the time of filing.
 Please note that no forms signed by the applicant are required at the time of filing in Canada.

 The deadline for national phase entry in Canada is 30 months regardless of whether or not a Demand for International Preliminary Examination has been filed.
-In either instance, the application can be filed up to 12 months past the deadline with payment of a late fee, meaning that the deadline for national phase entry can effectively be extended to 42 months under both Chapter I and Chapter II National Phase Entry.
+If the thirty month-deadline was missed unintentionally, the application can be filed up to 12 months past the deadline with payment of a late fee, and a statement that the failure to fulfill the original deadline was unintentional.

 Non-PCT Patent Application